 Currently, the commercial sector fishing for red snapper is regulated by a 13-inch total length (TL) minimum size limit and managed under an individual fishing quota program.
-Recreational fishing for red snapper is managed with a 16-inch TL minimum size limit, 2-fish bag limit, and a season beginning on June 1 and ending when the recreational quota is projected to be caught.
+Recreational fishing for red snapper is managed with a 16-inch TL minimum size limit, 2-fish bag limit, and a season beginning on June 1 and ending when the recreational ACL is projected to be caught.
 Other reef fish fishery management measures that affect red snapper fishing include permit requirements for the commercial and for-hire sectors as well as season-area closures.

-Red snapper allocation and quotas/annual catch limits (ACLs): The final rule for Amendment 1 (GMFMC 1989) to the Reef Fish FMP (with its associated environmental assessment (EA)), regulatory impact review (RIR) was effective in February 1990.
+Red snapper allocation and quotas/ ACLs: The final rule for Amendment 1 (GMFMC 1989) to the FMP (with its associated environmental assessment (EA)) and regulatory impact review (RIR) was effective in February 1990.
 The amendment specified a framework procedure for setting the total allowable catch (TAC) to allow for annual management changes.
 A part of that specification was to establish a species' allocation.
 These were based on the percentage of total landings during the base period of 1979-1987.
-For red snapper, the commercial sector landed 51% and the recreational sector landed 49% over the base period, hence the current 51% commercial:49%: recreational allocation.
+For red snapper, the commercial sector landed 51% and the recreational sector landed 49% of the overall harvest over the base period, hence the current 51% commercial:49%: recreational allocation.
 Amendment 1 also established a commercial quota allowing the Regional Administrator to close commercial red snapper fishing when the quota was caught.
 The recreational quota was established through a 1997 regulatory amendment (with its associated EA and RIR) (GMFMC 1995) with a final rule effective in October 1997.
 Prior to 1997, the recreational sector had exceeded its allocation of the red snapper TAC, though the overages were declining through more restrictive recreational management measures.
 With the establishment of a recreational quota, the Regional Administrator was authorized to close the recreational season when the quota is reached as required by the Magnuson-Stevens Act.
-Since 2010, actions to change the red snapper catch levels have been implemented through framework actions which have set TAC or quotas that are functionally equivalent to ACLs.
+Since 2010, actions to change the red snapper catch levels have been implemented through framework actions which have set the TAC or quotas that acted as functional equivalents to ACLs.
 Section 407(d) of the Magnuson-Stevens Act requires recreational and commercial quotas for red snapper in the Gulf of Mexico.
 The situation of not having an actual ACL, but rather functional equivalents, has resulted in awkward wording when discussing and implementing red snapper catch levels.
 More importantly, accountability measures are triggered by ACLs being exceeded.
-Amendment 40 (with an EIS, RIR, and RFA), which established two components to the recreational sector, also established that the quota for the commercial and recreational sectors are the ACLs for the respective sectors, and that the sum of the quotas is the stock-ACL (GMFMC 2015).
+As noted in Section 1.1, Amendment 40 (with an EIS, RIR, and Regulatory Flexibility Act Analysis (RFAA)), which established two components to the recreational sector, also established that the quota for the commercial and recreational sectors are the ACLs for the respective sectors, and that the sum of the quotas is the stock ACL (GMFMC 2015).